DiegoK98/OmniVEngine/README.md

 ## Setup guide
 ### Pre-requisites
+- Install CMake (minimum version 3.11.0).
+- Install Visual Studio (any version newer than VS2012 should be supported, but only VS2017, VS2019 and VS2022 are tested).
+- Install Vulkan SDK.
 - Download this repository.
-- Install CMake (minimum version 3.11.0).
-- Install Visual Studio 2022 (other versions, or even other IDEs can be used, but you will need to change the gen.bat content and CMakeLists accordingly).
-- Install Vulkan SDK (.env file contains the path for the SDK version to be used, change it accordingly).
+- Edit the gen.bat file, specifying the IDE you will use.
+If you are not using Visual Studio, you will need to adapt the CMakeLists.txt file to your needs (and get the built library files for your IDE).

 ### Setup
 - Execute gen.bat.
-This will generate the project files inside the build directory.
+This will generate the full project inside the build directory.
-- Open the solution in build.
-- Build the engine project in Release mode (Debug doesn't work right now).
+- Open the project solution with Visual Studio and run it in Release mode (Debug doesn't work right now).

 ## Important notes
-- Remember that after any change to the shaders content you will need to build the Shaders target, this will not happen automatically when building the engine project.
+- Remember that after any change to the shaders content, you will need to re-build the Shaders target, this will not happen automatically when building the default target.
-- If the visual project doesn't detect newly created files, executing gen.bat should fix it
+- If Visual Studio doesn't detect newly created files, executing gen.bat should fix it